hellogreg/pstv/pstv.md

 It also sounded like the perfect device to bring on long trips: a way to enjoy games and streaming media on the road, making any hotel or guest room feel a little like home.

-### What it is...
+### What it's been

 The PSTV has delivered on some of its promise.
 I know I got my money's worth just for the opportunity to play through *Persona 4 Golden* and *Danganronpa: Trigger Happy Havoc*.
-I get even more out of my PlayStation Plus membership, now that I get free Vita games every month.
+I get more out of my PlayStation Plus membership, now that I receive free Vita games every month.
 And I can indeed play games like *Final Fantasy VII* and *Xenogears* with the analog stick -- though the upscaling looks rough.

-But in other ways, the PSTV has turned out to be less than is should be.
+But in other ways, the PSTV has disappointed.
 Its operating system and interface haven't been updated from the Vita's last-generation, touchscreen roots.
-The gaming compatibility and streaming media options are limited, sometimes confusingly (if not arbitrarily) so.
+And the gaming compatibility and streaming media options are limited, sometimes confusingly (if not arbitrarily) so.

 I think Sony's created a great piece of hardware, but I can't help thinking about how it should be *more* than what it is.
 It seems compromised, underbaked, and even abandoned in various ways.
 It feels unloved.

 It's hardly been pushed in the US, even though it's both a capable standalone console and a first-class PS4 accessory.
-How much corporate backing did accessories like the PlayStation Move and Eye get for the PS3, compared to what the PSTV is receiving this generation?
 Recently, SCEI President and Group CEO Andrew House even referred to the device -- which hasn't even been out for a year in the US -- as a "legacy platform" (though the company later walked that back some).

-### What it still can be...
+### What it still can be

 I get it.
-By reducing expectations, Sony is inoculated against criticism that the system underperformed.
+By reducing expectations, Sony is inoculated against the perception that the system has underperformed.
 I understand that.
-Sony doesn't think it's worth spending time or money on something they considered dead on arrival.
+After the PSTV didn't sell well in Asia, the company felt they shouldn't spend much time or money on something they considered dead on arrival in the US.

-But I think it's at least worth the small investment of paying one person (hopefully me) to be its champion: someone to make the system better and build a case for it inside and outside the company -- for a couple of years, anyway.
+But I think it's at least worth the small investment of paying one person to be its champion: someone to make the system better and build a case for it inside and outside the company -- for a couple of years, anyway.

-Re-frame the PSTV the way the Apple framed the Apple TV.
+Reframe the PSTV the way the Apple framed the Apple TV.
 Call it "a hobby" for a while, improving how it looks and works.
 Gradually build a loyal userbase, while still remaining mostly free from sales expectations.
 See if the media and the public will give it a shot over time, before writing the whole thing off as a failure.

+### How I can help

 Back in the early 2000s, I led the web development and design for Electronic Arts' experimental online game, Majestic.
 I now run/am the web department for a large school district (30,000 students and 3,000 employees) in the Chicago area.

 I'm used to working as a one-person, low-budget, full-service design and development team.
 In seeing projects through from concept to conclusion, I'm comfortable working alone, leading small teams, and/or coordinating with other departments.
 Where I can implement improvements by myself, I'll do so.
 And when I need to enlist help, I'll do as much up-front work as possible to make everyone else's job easier.

-Here are some areas where I think I could help directly:
+Here are some areas where I could help directly:
  - Redesign the homescreen (to improve the user experience and match current Sony branding)
  - Improve the PlayStation Store interface
- - Streamline entering, exiting, and navigating system apps
+ - Streamline launching and leaving apps
  - Get rid of the "Featured" tab
- - Hell, get rid of *all* tabs
+ - Hell, get rid of *all* the tabs

-And here are other important upgrades that I'd be want to coordinate:
+And here are other important upgrades that I'd coordinate:
  - Get a Netflix app made (and maybe some other streaming media apps, too)
  - Improve PS1 upscaling options
  - Dump the Vita whitelist